-Interoception activity When the second section is a second second section activity and the second s
+Interoception activity When the second section is a second second section in the second seco

-- 1. Relax your hands - 2.
-Stretch out your hands as wide as possible for about 30 seconds - Think about where you can feel the difference between your relaxed hand and the stretched hand.
-Show each other where you felt the difference - 4.
-Repeat 1 & 2 whilst actively noticing the webbing between your fingers
+- 1. Relax your hands - Stretch out your hands as wide as possible for about 30 seconds - Think about where you can feel the difference between your relaxed hand and the stretched hand.
+Show each other where you felt the difference - Repeat 1 & 2 whilst actively noticing the webbing between your fingers